Cycling South Africa: the complete guide and itinerary (40k words!)

 From St. Lucia we cycled up to Swaziland, always following the N2, and left the beautiful country of South Africa from the Pongola/Lavumisa border.

 We didn’t write a detailed article about this part of the route.
-Unfortunately, we were short of visa and mostly stayed on the main highway to speed things up a bit.
-This means we don’t really advice cycling KwaZulu Natal as we did, there are much better options (although not along the coast).
-We wrote though about St. Lucia and Hluhluwe iMfolozi Game Reserve, you can find the links in the text above.
+Unfortunately, we were short of visas and mostly stayed on the main highway to speed things up a bit.
+This means we don’t really advise cycling KwaZulu Natal as we did, there are much better options (although not along the coast).
+We wrote about St. Lucia and Hluhluwe iMfolozi Game Reserve, you can find the links in the text above.

 If you are interested in visualizing this section of our itinerary, click here.